Quantum Knowledge Distillation for Large Language Models: Results

 In this way, the complete LLMs to be distilled are obtained.
 That is, LoRA only affects the output of LLM, and the fine-tuned LLM is what really needs distillation, as shown in Formula \ref{4}.

-\subsubsection{Quantum student model}
+\textbf{Quantum student model}

-The student network is composed of a classical-quantum data encoding layer and an ansatz with $p$ layers, which harness the advantages of quantum circuits in processing complex data.
+The student network is composed of a classical-quantum data encoding layer and an ansatz with $p$ layers, which harnesses the advantages of quantum circuits in processing complex data.
 The classical-quantum encoding layer retains the semantic information from the classical vector, ensuring an accurate representation of the classical semantics.
 Meanwhile, the ansatz introduces trainable parameters, enhancing the expressiveness and flexibility of the quantum circuit.
-This design enables the quantum student network to capture complex semantic information from text, while leveraging quantum state evolution in high-dimensional space to improve the learning and classification capabilities of the student model.
+This design enables the quantum student network to capture complex semantic information from text while leveraging quantum state evolution in high-dimensional space to improve the learning and classification capabilities of the student model.
+While this circuit serves as an effective demonstration of the framework, it is not necessarily the optimal architecture.
+The QD-LLM framework accommodates alternative ansatz designs, and future exploration of deeper or hardware-specific quantum circuits may yield further improvements.

-\paragraph {\textbf{Classical-Quantum Data Coding Layer}} For the quantum circuit to process textual data, the text needs to be encoded into quantum states.
-Previous research \cite{QNLP} showed that one-hot encoding can map each token to a distinct initial quantum state, suitable for small vocabulary tasks.
+\textbf{Classical-Quantum Data Coding Layer.} For the quantum circuit to process textual data, the text needs to be encoded into quantum states.
+Previous research~\textsuperscript{\hyperref[QNLP]{32}} showed that one-hot encoding can map each token to a distinct initial quantum state, suitable for small vocabulary tasks.
 However, since each qubit can only represent a limited number of states, one-hot encoding becomes impractical for tasks involving large vocabularies.

-In QD-LLM, an embedding layer \cite{bert} is used to map token sequences into high-dimensional semantic vectors \textbf{E}.
+In QD-LLM, an embedding layer~\textsuperscript{\hyperref[bert]{33}} is used to map token sequences into high-dimensional semantic vectors \textbf{E}.
 Please note: the embedding layer is not trainable and serves solely as a mapping tool.
 The semantic vectors are then passed through a fully connected layer for dimensionality reduction, ensuring that the final vector dimension matches the number of qubits.
 The dimensionality reduction is expressed by the following formula:

 where, \textbf{w} and \textbf{b} are the weights and biases of the fully connected layer, $m$ and $n$ are the dimensions of \textbf{E} and the dimension after dimensionality reduction (i.e., $n$ qubits), respectively.
 The reduced-dimensional vector \textbf{z} can not only express the semantics of the token, but also be embedded in the quantum circuit as a parameter to control the rotation of the qubit, thereby encoding the classical information into a quantum state for subsequent quantum circuit processing, as shown in Figure \ref{fig2} a).